 One of the most common mistakes parents make is jumping into potty training too soon in their kids' development.
-Many parents suggest that it's wise to analyze the child's overall development before introducing potty training.
+Many parents suggest that it's wise to analyse the child's overall development before introducing potty training.

-Babycenter suggests tracking your child's
+Babycenter suggests tracking the following: